![]() |

 Which I2C Bus Monitor do I need?

-The I2C Bus Monitor Plus (#MIIC-102, Data Sheet, User's Guide) is our most powerful and configurable laboratory grade troubleshooting instrument for the Inter-Integrated Circuit (I2C) Bus, SMBus, and other derived protocols.
+The I2C Bus Monitor Plus (#MIIC-102, Data Sheet, User's Guide) is our most powerful and configurable laboratory grade troubleshooting instrument for the I2C Bus and other derived protocols.
 When connected to an I2C or derived protocol bus, the I2C Bus Monitor Plus captures, filters, and displays bus message data and timing information.

 I2C Bus Monitor Plus features include: